 Over the past two decades, the Hybrid or galloping (loping) technique of freestyle has become quite popular among elite swimmers.
 It is a particularly common swimming technique among elite males and for middle-distance events (100 and 200 freestyle).
 In a previous article, we discussed the features of the Hybrid freestyle technique and who should attempt to learn it.
+In this article we will discuss two great drills to learn hybrid freestyle.

 Today, and in some recently released Race Club Webisodes, we feature two important drills for learning the Hybrid freestyle technique.
 The first drill is called the 6 kick/2 stroke drill and the second drill is called Over the wave/Under the wave drill.